CPunch/openpunk/content/critiques/laika/index.md

 ---

-Laika is a small RAT, written in modern C. It comprises of 4 main parts, the LaikaCNC server which is to be deployed on a VPS, the LaikaBot client which has persistence features and runs on Linux & Windows, the LaikaShell which connects the the LaikaCNC server and issues commands, and lastly the LaikaLib which handles things like socket boilerplate and a small packet protocol implementation.
+Laika is a small RAT, written in modern C. It comprises of 4 main parts, the LaikaCNC server which is to be deployed on a VPS, the LaikaBot client which has persistence features and runs on Linux & Windows, the LaikaShell which connects to the LaikaCNC server and issues commands, and lastly the LaikaLib which handles things like socket boilerplate and a small packet protocol implementation.
 I learned a lot with this project, and overall I'm fairly satisfied with the state it's in right now.

 # The 'good'